AWS Case Study: Xignite

 When Forbes.com, the No. 1 business news source in the world, approached Xignite about powering their real-time stock quotes, Xignite knew they needed an infrastructure solution that was equally scalable and cost-efficient.
 Xignite’s leadership team looked for a solution that effectively and dynamically scaled their delivery of real-time financial information with minimal waste of computing and network resources.

-They found the cloud computing infrastructure from Amazon Web Services (AWS) a natural fit.
-“It was an obvious decision as Amazon is a leader in providing redundant computing infrastructure with multiple availability zones and a high level of economy of scale in computing and network bandwidth costs,” states Leo Chan, Chief Technical Officer of Xignite.
+They found the cloud computing infrastructure from Amazon Web Services (AWS) to be a natural fit.
+“It was an obvious decision," says Leo Chan, Xignite CTO.
+"AWS is a leader in providing redundant computing infrastructure with multiple Availability Zones and a high level of economy of scale in computing and network bandwidth costs."

 Xignite especially appreciates that AWS provides zero up-front infrastructure costs and has higher efficiency in resource utilization.
-Chan explains, “Capacity is added during peak times and reduced off-peak and there is no need for standby capacity for redundancy.
-It is highly cost-prohibitive to achieve this with fixed capacity and traditional computing models.”
+“Capacity is added during peak times and reduced off-peak, and there is no need for standby capacity for redundancy," Chan says.
+"It is highly cost-prohibitive to achieve this with fixed capacity and traditional computing models.”
 Before moving to AWS, Xignite deployed their services on server clusters at a premium collocation facility with higher fixed costs with underutilized capacity.

 To learn more about how AWS can help your web application needs, visit our Web Applications details page: http://aws.amazon.com/web-mobile-social.